Table of Contents:

 The goal on the downside was the historic Jackson’s Tavern, where I planned to stop for a bite to eat.
-This would also be my cue that the turn-off for the Lake Brunner Road was coming up very soon.
+This would also be my cue that the turn-off for Lake Brunner Road was coming up very soon.
 I’d follow that road all the way to Stillwater.

-The Lake Brunner Road is pretty much flat with few climbs to elevate the heart rate very much.
+Lake Brunner Road is pretty much flat, with few climbs to elevate the heart rate very much.
 The two following pix sum it up –

-Running alongside the Brunner Road for a while were the railway tracks used by the TransAlpine train, the Christchurch to Greymouth and back tourist train; you can see the tracks crossing the valley floor in the image below.
+Running alongside the Brunner Road for a while are the railway tracks used by the TransAlpine, the Christchurch to Greymouth tourist train; you can see the tracks crossing the valley floor in the image below.

 This road will take me to lunch at Moana, on the shores of the lake, and then all the way to Stillwater, an industrial suburb about fifteen kilometers east of Greymouth.
 This is where it would get interesting!
 I actually had a mission this day!
 I was looking for a Kiwi named Graeme Stuart!

 Back in 1978, my university buddy Roy and I, both of us with summers off from our jobs as new high school teachers, spent the summer in the Yukon hiking (the Kiwi term is “tramping”) the Chilkoot Trail from Skagway, Alaska to Lake Bennett, B.C. and then canoeing some 735 kilometers (460 miles) down the Yukon River from Whitehorse to Dawson City.

 It would have been a blast to see him again after 35 years!
 This is all the address that Roy has for Graeme – Stillwater-Kamaka, South Island.